The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Summary and outlook

 \section{Summary and outlook}

-We have quantified the X-ray emission around a large sample of quiescent (star-forming) galaxies at $0.05<z<0.3$ in the stellar mass range $2\times 10^{10}$ -- $10^{12}$ M$_\odot$ ($3\times 10^{9}$ -- $6\times10^{11}$ M$_\odot$) (Fig. \ref{fig:GAMA:data}).
-To do so, we have stacked the eROSITA eFEDS events around central GAMA galaxies to obtain projected luminosity profiles out to hundreds of project kpc (Figs. \ref{fig:full:stack:measurement}, \ref{fig:full:stack:SF:QU}, \ref{fig:subm1:107:comparison}, \ref{fig:full:stack:SF:QU:M3}, \ref{fig:subm1:trends}).
-As anticipated, the stacking method is successful to overcome the flux limit in the X-ray observations \footnote{For example, the QU\_M10.53 sample, with a signal to noise of about 5.5, has a luminosity in the inner 80 kpc of 3.2$\times 10^{40}$ erg s$^{-1}$ at redshift 0.19, corresponding to a flux of 3.1$\times 10^{-16}$ erg cm$^{-2}$ s$^{-1}$.
+We quantified the X-ray emission around a large sample of quiescent (star-forming) galaxies at $0.05<z<0.3$ in the stellar mass range $2\times 10^{10}$ -- $10^{12}$ M$_\odot$ ($3\times 10^{9}$ -- $6\times10^{11}$ M$_\odot$) (Fig. \ref{fig:GAMA:data}).
+To do so, we stacked the eROSITA eFEDS events around central GAMA galaxies to obtain projected luminosity profiles out to hundreds of project kpc (Figs. \ref{fig:full:stack:measurement}, \ref{fig:full:stack:SF:QU}, and \ref{fig:subm1:trends}).
+As anticipated, the stacking method is successful in overcoming the flux limit in the X-ray observations \footnote{For example, the QU\_M10.53 sample, with a S/N of about 5.5, has a luminosity in the inner 80 kpc of 3.2$\times 10^{40}$ erg s$^{-1}$ at redshift 0.19, corresponding to a flux of 3.1$\times 10^{-16}$ erg cm$^{-2}$ s$^{-1}$.
 This is about 20 times fainter than the flux limit of quoted by \citet{Brunner2021arXiv210614517B}.}.

-For quiescent (passive) galaxies, the X-ray profiles are clearly extended throughout the available mass range (e.g. Fig. \ref{fig:subm1:107:comparison}); however, the measured profiles are likely biased high due to projection effects emanating from the fact that quiescent galaxies live in dense and hot environments (Fig. \ref{fig:clustering}).
-Around star-forming galaxies with $< 10^{11}$ M$_\odot$, the X-ray stacked profiles are compatible with unresolved sources and consistent with the expected emission from faint active galactic nuclei and X-ray binaries (Fig. \ref{fig:subm1:107:comparison}).
-Only for the most massive star forming samples ($\geq10^{11}$ M$_\odot$), there is a hint of detection of extended emission.
+For quiescent (passive) galaxies, the X-ray profiles are clearly extended throughout the available mass range (e.g., Fig. \ref{fig:full:stack:SF:QU}); however, the measured profiles are likely biased high due to projection effects emanating from the fact that quiescent galaxies live in dense and hot environments (Fig. \ref{fig:clustering}).
+Around star-forming galaxies with $< 10^{11}$ M$_\odot$, the X-ray-stacked profiles are compatible with unresolved sources and are consistent with the expected emission from faint AGN and XRBs (Fig. \ref{fig:full:stack:SF:QU}).
+Only for the most massive star forming samples ($\geq10^{11}$ M$_\odot$) is there a hint of detection of extended emission.

 We measure for the first time the average relation between mean projected X-ray luminosity within various apertures and stellar mass separately for quiescent and star-forming galaxies (Fig. \ref{fig:scaling:relation}).
-We find that the relation is different for the two galaxy populations: high-mass ($\geq 10^{11}$ M$_\odot$) star-forming or quiescent galaxies follow the expected scaling of virialized hot haloes.
-Lower mass star-forming galaxies show a less prominent luminosity and a weaker dependence on stellar mass, consistent with empirical models of the population of weak AGN.
+We find that the relation is different for the two galaxy populations: high-mass ($\geq 10^{11}$ M$_\odot$) star-forming or quiescent galaxies follow the expected scaling of virialized hot haloes ({see orange solid line in Fig. 7}).
+Lower mass star-forming galaxies show a less prominent luminosity that is also more weakly dependent on stellar mass, consistent with empirical models of the population of weak AGN.